froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
 Fired before checking if the package on the remote repository has updates.
+Fired during client update API request.

 **Parameters**
 `$package_slug`